-- Cases where the drone was not directly above the narwhal group (since the drone's GPS position was used to represent the narwhal group's position, these cases would bias group position, and hence the travel speed estimates). - Cases where the drone was at high altitude during focal follow surveys. - The first position from each focal follow survey as the drone was typically still at high altitude and not necessarily positioned directly overhead of the focal group. - Cases where estimated travel speed was higher than 2.5 m/s.
-This cut-off value was based on Heide-Jorgensen et al. (2002 and 2013a) and was consistent with the cut-off used in the Narwhal Tagging Study (Golder 2020a), as travel speeds greater than 2.5 m/s were unlikely and therefore presumed to be artefacts of the data.
-In the current dataset, this resulted in the removal of nine data points, with speeds up to 4.0 m/s (0.7% out of full dataset).
+- Cases where the drone was not directly above the narwhal group (since the drone's GPS position was used to represent the narwhal group's position, these cases would bias group position, and hence the travel speed estimates). - Cases where the drone was at high altitude during focal follow surveys. - The first position from each focal follow survey as the drone was typically still at high altitude and not necessarily positioned directly overhead of the focal group. - A single case where estimated travel speed was greater than 4.0 m/s, from a mixed group without immatures recorded in 2022.
+This value was presumed to be the result of a measurement error, as narwhal travel speeds are not likely to be higher than 2.5 m/s (Heide-Jorgensen et al. 2002, 2013a), and the second-highest value in the dataset was 3.7 m/s, suggesting a possible break in the data.